gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Can define a standalone executable, shared library or static library binary, and the appropriate tasks are created and configured appropriately.
 - Can define and configure standalone compile and link tasks.

-## Story: Build a native component using multiple tool chains

-This story adds support for building a native component using multiple tool chains.
-Each variant may have a tool chain associated with it.

-### Open issues

-- Reasonable behaviour when no tool chains are available on the current machine.
-- Allow the C++ compiler executable for a toolchain to be specified.
-- Allow the C compiler executable for a toolchain to be specified.
-- Allow the linker and library archiver for a toolchain to be specified.
-- Allow the assembler for a toolchain to be specified.
-- Need to be able to build for a single toolchain or all available toolchains.
-- Need separate compiler, linker and assembler options for each toolchain.
-- Need shared compiler, linker and assembler options for all toolchains.
-- Need to consume locally and between projects and between builds.
-- Need to discover the available tool chains.

-### Tests

-- Build on windows using visual c++ and gcc.

-## Story: Build a native component for multiple architectures

-This story adds support for building a component for multiple architectures.
-Introduce the concept of a platform, and each variant may have a platform associated with it.

-### Open issues

-- Need to be able to build for a single architecture or all available architectures.
-- Need to discover which architectures a tool chain can build for.
-- Need separate compiler, linker and assembler options for each platform.
-- Infer the default platform and architecture.
-- Define some conventions for architecture names.

-### Tests

-- Cross compile a 32-bit binary on a 64-bit linux machine.

-## Story: Cross-compile for multiple operating systems

-This story adds support for cross-compilation.
-Add the concept of an operating system to the platform.

-### Open issues

-- Different source files by platform
-- Need to be able to build for a single platform or all available platforms.
-- Need separate compiler, linker and assembler options for each operating system.
-- Need to discover which platforms a tool chain can build for.
-- Define some conventions for operating system names.
-- Add some opt-in way to define variants using a matrix of (flavour, tool chain, architecture, operating system).

-## Story: Build debug and release variants of a native component

-TBD

 ## Story: Convenient configuration of compiler and linker settings